pwighton/fs-docker/notes/20210218-infant-fs-from-scratch.md

 ???
 ```

-## Build the container to compile FreeSurfer and NiftiReg
+## Build the container used to compile FreeSurfer and NiftiReg.

-Build the container `pwighton/fs-dev-build`.
-The target `fs-build-nc` instructs docker to not use any caching.
+The container `pwighton/fs-dev-build` is used to compile the FreeSurfer and NiftiReg binaries.
+It can be built with the makefile targets `fs-build` and `fs-build-nc`.
+The targets are the same, except `fs-build-nc` instructs docker to not use any caching.
 Use `make fs-build` if you would like a cached build.
 ```
 cd $FS_DOCKER
 make fs-build-nc